emarcey/useless_slack_utils/README.md

 Uses the Slack client for Python to handle incoming events in a series of pretty useless ways.

+A SlackEventHandler checks all of your incoming messages and handles them according to the utilities.
+This is based off the [Python-SlackClient](https://slackapi.github.io/python-slackclient/index.html).

 Implemented:
   - Random_Reply: send a random reply to a user from a list any time they message you